Mervi Mantsinen

 • PI EUROfusion Advanced Computing Hub CIEMAT-BSC

-• EPS Plasma Physics Division Board member
+• Board Member of the EPS Plasma Physics Division

 • Expert of IFERC Project Committee under Broader Approach